OctopusDeploy/docs/docs/getting-started.md

 #### Creating a Release

 A Release is a snapshot of your deployment process, configuration variables, and software packages.
-Releases are created from Projects and deployed to the Environments defined in the Projects Lifecycle.
+Releases are created from Projects and deployed via a Lifecycle to your Environments.

 #### Deploying a Release